SHasan96/diffusion-project/README.md

 ## Partition details
 My logic behind the partition was to fill the partition blocks with -1.
 A negative number is easily distinguishable (since the number of molecules will never be negative).
-When the number of particles change/move from one block to another, we determine if a block or the block next to it is a partition block (i.e., check if the value at that array index is -1).
-If it is then we know it is a partition block and no change or molecule movement takes place.
+When the number of particles change/move from one block to another, we determine if a block or any block next to it is a partition block (i.e., check if the value at that array index is -1).
+If it is then we know it is a partition block and no change or molecule movement takes place between these boxes.
-Such blocks are also ignored for calculating the ratio.
+Partition blocks (with -1 values) are also ignored for calculating the ratio.

 ### Partition inconsistencies
 The partition is placed halfway into the room and covers three-forths (75%) of the height.
 However, for even Msizes we need to make a choice if we want to